Deep networks learn to parse uniform-depth context-free languages from local statistics

 Our theory of learning is based on a proposed algorithm, and not on a mathematical description of gradient descent (GD) that is well beyond the state of the field for deep architectures.
 That said, our approach puts forward certain mechanisms at play during training, and it would be interesting to establish how they can be realized with GD.
 That includes: (i) the disambiguating step of the algorithm that clusters triplet strings together after removing the signal of spurious pairs.
-Although it is well-known that clustering based on correlations can be achieved with one GD step \cite{malach_provably_2018,cagnetta_how_2024}, the possibility that the new procedure may be achievable in a few steps of GD is an interesting question for the future. (ii) Maintaining track of the spans of latent variables, and building strings of adjacent ones (as needed to iterate our learning algorithm across depth).
+Although it is well-known that clustering based on correlations can be achieved with one GD step, the possibility that the new procedure may be achievable in a few steps of GD is an interesting question for the future. (ii) Maintaining track of the spans of latent variables, and building strings of adjacent ones (as needed to iterate our learning algorithm across depth).
 On this front, the question of how CNNs build adjacency from their internal representations is less clear.
 We expect that again, clustering by correlation is at play, since non-adjacent strings of latent variables will display very weak correlations with the task in comparison to adjacent ones.